willfurnass/sheffield_hpc/stanage/software/apps/singularity.rst

 Similar to Docker,
 an Apptainer container (image) is a self-contained software stack.
-As Apptainer does not require a root-level daemon to run its images it is compatible for use with Bessemer's scheduler inside your job scripts.
+As Apptainer does not require a root-level daemon to run its images it is compatible for use with Stanage's scheduler inside your job scripts.
 The running images also uses the credentials of the person calling it.

 In practice, this means that an image created on your local machine